Home

 Do you love Jeeps like I do?

-If you do then I can now safely say...THANK GOODNESS I'M NOT THE ONLY CRAZY PERSON AROUND TO LOVE JEEPS!
+If you do, then I can now safely say...THANK GOODNESS I'M NOT THE ONLY CRAZY PERSON AROUND TO LOVE JEEPS!

 How It All Began!

 I became fascinated with trucks, off-roading and 4-wheel drive some time ago.
 My first 4x4 was a 1974 International Scout with a high range only transfer case.
 Not too bad in most mild off-road situations, but would easily bog down in the mucky stuff and on steep climbs.
-(See below after it's trip to the Texas Big Bend.)
+(See below after its trip to the Texas Big Bend.)

 1974 Scout!